S.Korea's POSCO posts highest quarterly profit in a decade as steel prices jump

 ($1 = 1,114.1300 won)

-(Reporting by Joyce Lee; Editing by Tom Hogue and Krishna Chandra Eluri)
+(Reporting by Joyce Lee; Editing by Krishna Chandra Eluri and Subhranshu Sahu)

 ((jungyoon.lee@tr.com; +82 2 6936 1467;))